 Where To Find Them And When

-Turkey tail mushrooms can be found growing naturally on decaying stumps, fallen logs and dying trees in temperate forests all over the world.
-The Turkey tail is the most commonly found fungus in Canada and the United States, but they can be found almost anywhere in the world and grow all year round.
+Turkey tails grow on decaying stumps, fallen logs and dying trees in temperate forests all over the world.
+This mushroom is the most common fungus in Canada and the United States, but they appear almost everywhere in the world and grow all year round.

 How To Identify Them